microsoft/NextCoder/README.md

 # NextCoder

 <p align="center">
-        🤗 <a href="https://huggingface.co/microsoft">Hugging Face</a>&nbsp&nbsp | &nbsp&nbsp 📑 <a href="https://arxiv.org/abs/2503.03656">Paper</a>
+        🤗 <a href="https://huggingface.co/collections/microsoft/nextcoder-6815ee6bfcf4e42f20d45028">Hugging Face</a>&nbsp&nbsp | &nbsp&nbsp 📑 <a href="https://arxiv.org/abs/2503.03656">Arxiv</a>
 </p>

 ## Introduction
 This repository hosts the official code and data artifact for the paper [NextCoder: Robust Learning of Diverse Code Edits ](https://arxiv.org/abs/2503.03656)

-The work is the development of code-editing LLMs, synthetic data generation pipeline and a novel finetuning methodology.
+The work is the development of code-editing LLMs, synthetic data generation pipeline and a novel finetuning methodology called **Selective Knowledge Transfer (SeleKT)**.

 ## Repository Structure
 - [data](data/): contains the scripts and files required to generate synthetic dataset for code-editing as per the pipeline proposed in the paper